-The poem “Goe, and catche a falling starre” is a song, peculiar to Donne, and different from typical Elizabethan lyrical poems.
-It is connected with women, but is not a poem on womanly love or love for women.
-In fact, the song is distinctly different from Donne’s usual Love poetry.
+The poem “Goe, and catche a falling starre” [sic] is a song, peculiar to Donne, and different from typical Elizabethan lyrical poems.
+It mentions women but is not a poem about womanly love or love for women.
+In fact, the song is distinctly different from Donne’s typical love poems.

-The song is actually on feminine inconstancy.
-Its theme is the lack of fidelity of women.
+The song is actually about feminine inconstancy.
+It's about the lack of fidelity of women.
 The poet’s point of contention is that no woman, who is both true and fair, can be traced anywhere.
 This is well struck in the last two lines of the second stanza:

 Lives a woman, true and faire.”

 However, this is not all.
 The poet even claims that constancy in women is not only rare but also short-lasting.
 Even if a woman be found fair and true, she will change and prove false in no time –

 False, ere I come, to two or three.”

 Tone of the Poem: Key to Metaphysical Elements

 This is, however, no characteristic attitude from Donne.
 His tone here is playful, rather witty, although it may smack of some sarcasm.
 In fact, the song represents the metaphysical way to mingle the serious with the light.
 The subject matter is, no doubt, grave – the inconstancy of women.
 No fair woman can be fair in attachment and devotion.
 This forms, too, the very serious charge from Hamlet in Shakespeare's great play, after the same name.